martymcflywa/ecu/year_1/sem_1/CSG1132_communicating_in_an_it_environment/0b_assignment_1b/dev/notes/notes_Choi2014.md

 ===

->Haferkamp et al. (2012) found that women are more likely to use SNSs to compare them-selves with other people. **pp. 2**
+>Haferkamp et al. (2012) found that women are more likely to use SNSs to compare themselves with other people. **pp. 2**

 # Methods and sample